The Other One

 Original Album: Anthem of the Sun (1968)

 Historian: Phillip Zerbo (pzerbo)

 An homage to the adventurous Neal Cassady and “adventure” in general, “The Other One” is known to have been covered by Phish on only one occasion (5/3/85, Page’s first show), though it is possible that it was a more regular part of the band’s early repertoire than we know.
-Coming out of an early “Antelope” jam, “The Other One” performed by Phish was based on Bob Weir’s contribution to the “That’s it for the Other One” suite that opens the Dead’s second album.
-The only other known hint of this tune in Phish's history was during a jam in the 11/23/85 “Whipping Post.”
+Coming out of an early “Antelope” jam, “The Other One” performed by Phish was based on Bob Weir’s contribution to the “That’s it for the Other One” suite.
+This only known recorded version (listen) takes place in a set that features a full forty minutes of Phish jamming on Dead covers (a 25-minute “Scarlet,” “Eyes” opens this third set) and is an interesting window into the band’s early days.
+Nothing played here is ever going into the pantheon of great performances of this legendary cornerstone improvisational rock and roll vehicle, but it is certainly worth checking out.
+While not a full performance, “The Other One” was also jammed at about the 11-minute mark during the 11/23/85 “Whipping Post.”

 You must be logged in to leave a comment!